salsita/siros-postgres/README.md

 * siros-show-hw-marketplace: show list of hw items available on markeplace,
 * siros-protocol: generate PDF documents for hand-over and sell events,
 * siros-update-hw-budgets: update hw budgets with initial and yearly increments,
-* siros-show-hw-budget: show hw budget for individual users.
+* siros-show-hw-budget: show hw budget for individual users,
+* siros-hw-discard: discard hw items.

 For easy reading, the scripts are not optimized for code-sharing, many parts are copy-pasted.